TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestLifeCycle/Bootstrapping.rst

 -  :php:`SystemEnvironmentBuilder::calculateScriptPath()` calculates the script
    path.
 This is the absolute path to the entry script.
-This can be something like '.../public/index.php' or '.../public/typo3/index.php' for web calls, or '.../bin/typo3' or similar for CLI calls.
+This can be something like '.../public/index.php' for web calls, or '.../bin/typo3' or similar for CLI calls.

 -  :php:`SystemEnvironmentBuilder::initializeGlobalVariables()` sets